BuoySoftware/guides/automation/README.md

 [Playwright Documentation]

 - Try to keep tests independent of each-other.
 If that is not easily attainable, run tests in [serial] mode or combine flows into one test.
+- Use [test.skip(conditional, message)] when a test is dependent on a feature flag (or multiple flags) being enabled.

 # Resources